gorev/blog/docs/posts/food/quiche.md

 # Quiche

 One of my all-time favorites – perfect for breakfast, lunch, or dinner.
-It’s a bit of work, but so worth it.
+It takes quite some time, but so worth it.

 ![Alt text](../../images/quiche_1.png){data-zoomable}